turingschool/backend-curriculum-site/module2/misc/blogger.md

   The action 'create' could not be found for ArticlesController
 ```

 We accessed the `new` action to load the form, but Rails' interpretation of REST uses a second action named `create` to process the data from that form.
-Inside your `articles_controller.rb` add this method (again, _inside_ the `ArticlesContoller` class, but _outside_ the other methods):
+Inside your `articles_controller.rb` add this method (again, _inside_ the `ArticlesController` class, but _outside_ the other methods):

 ```ruby
 def create